tyrelh/personal-site/src/components/articles/sff-pc-part-1.md

 I also changed the feet on the case.
 These ones I took from my Logitech subwoofer.
 They raise the case a bit higher to allow a bit more airflow from the bottom.
 The feet it came with were quite shallow.
 I also prefer the matte black over the chrome of the standard feet.

+I am not 100% sure about this LED colour scheme I found.
+I was sorta going for the HUD blue/red from Cyberpunk 2077 but it still needs a little tweaking.

 ## Performance
 ![The back of the case.
 Can see the large Gigabyte wifi antenna magneted to the back.](./sff-pc-part-1-11.jpg)